Learn

 A donor-advised fund (DAF) makes this even easier.
 You can make a large donation to the DAF in one year (getting the full deduction that year) and then distribute grants to your favorite charities over multiple years.
 You front-load the tax benefit while spreading out the actual giving.

 If you're 70 1/2 or older and have a traditional IRA, you can make qualified charitable distributions (QCDs) of up to $105,000 per year directly from your IRA to charity.
-This is powerful because:
+This helps because:

 This is often better than itemizing charitable donations.
 You effectively get both the standard deduction and the tax benefit of the charitable giving.
 QCDs are one of the best tax moves available to retirees.